-Non-toxic Baby Care that Works
+Non-toxic Baby Care That Works

-Many of us start to think about what goes in and on our bodies especially once we’re expecting a baby.
+Many of us start to think more about what goes in and on our bodies once we’re expecting a baby.
 Unfortunately, there are a number of not-so-great chemicals used in everyday products, many of which have not been tested thoroughly before being introduced to the market.
 It’s no secret that what we put on our bodies can end up in them.
 And babies and young children are more susceptible to the harmful impacts of chemicals in our everyday products because their bodies are much smaller and still developing.
 Packaging terms like “for baby” or “dermatologist tested” are not reliable ways to determine whether a product uses the safest ingredients.

 Let’s take a look at how you can reduce your baby’s exposure to harmful ingredients by making your own baby care products with some easy recipes.
 And even if DIY isn’t your thing, keep reading because I’ve got some great label-reading tips and tools to share too.

 Making your own products is the easiest way to truly know what goes into them.
 Once I started dabbling in homemade cleaners and then body care, baby care products came naturally.
 Another perk is that homemade products are often more budget-friendly than natural commercial products.
 I recommend just trying out one recipe — it’s empowering to know that you can, and it’s so easy you’ll probably be hooked!
 Here are two basic recipes that are great to get you started: